ueberdosis/tiptap/docs/src/docPages/guide/menus.md

 ## toc

 ## Introduction
 tiptap comes very raw, but that’s a good thing.
-You have full control (and when we say full, we mean full) about the appearance of it.
-That also means you can (and have to) build a menu on your own.
-You can start with a few buttons, and we help you to wire everything up.
+You have full control about the appearance of it.

+When we say full control, we mean it.
+You can (and have to) build a menu on your own.
+We help you to wire everything up.

 ## Menus
 The editor provides a fluent API to trigger commands and add active states.
 You can use any markup you like.
-To make the positioning of line menus easier, we provide a few utilities and components.
+To make the positioning of menus easier, we provide a few utilities and components.
 Let’s go through the most typical use cases one by one.

 ### Fixed menu
 A fixed menu, for example on top of the editor, can be anything.
 We don’t provide such menu.
 Just add a `<div>` with a few `<button>`s.
 How those buttons can trigger [commands](/api/commands) is [explained below](#actions).